-For continuous temperature loggers, SWC staff conducted pre- and post-deployment accuracy checks for dissolved oxygen and temperature loggers.
+For continuous temperature loggers, SWC staff conducted pre- and post-deployment accuracy checks for dissolved oxygen and temperature loggers in June and December of 2017, respectively.
 In situ field audits and cleanings were conducted at the deployment sites regularly.
+SWC staff conducted in situ audits and cleanings on 17 different days between June 6 and October 18, 2017.
 Field audits were completed using an Orion ASTAR 329 multi-parameter probe that is checked for temperature and conductivity accuracy annually.
-Before and after field audits, SWC staff documented stable DO and temperature readings over the course of five minutes that were within .3 mg/L of each other.
+In the lab, before and after field audits, SWC staff documented stable DO and temperature readings over the course of five minutes that were within .3 mg/L of each other.
 Field audit procedures were based on the USGS protocols for continuous water quality monitors (http://pubs.water.usgs.gov/tm1d3).
 Loggers must be within +/- 0.5 degrees Celsius of the reference temperature and +/- 0.3 mg/L of the calibrated DO meter.